Cheryl Atchison, Associate

 A: I accepted a permanent position at Hirschler based on its supportive work environment.
 During my summer at Hirschler, I felt as though all of the mid- to senior-level associates were doing whatever they could to help me succeed.
 They answered my numerous questions in a friendly manner and were not shy to share their best practices.
 Based on their responses, I could tell that they were competent, experienced, sociable and collegial.
-Fortunately, my summer experience has been indicative of my first few years of practice.
-Busy M&A partners have generously guided me through transactions from the initial letter of intent to closing.
-Because of their mentorship, I have been able to tackle challenging projects at a relatively early point in my career.
+Fortunately, my summer experience has been indicative of my practice at Hirschler.

 Q: Prior to entering law school, you worked as a consultant with an intellectual property service provider in Germany.
 In what ways has your non-legal work experience enhanced your ability to serve Hirschler clients?

-Q: In only your second year with the firm, how do you juggle the demands of a diverse transactional practice?
+Q: In only your second year with the firm, how do you juggle the demands of a diverse transactional and employment practice?

-A: I feel fortunate that my transactional practice has been varied during the first few years of my career.
+A: I feel fortunate that my practice varied during the first few years of my career.
 Because of my exposure to different partners, projects and clients, I have been able to gain a better understanding of my true interests and strengths.

-Q: You are the mother of two small children.
+Q: You are the mother of three small children.
 How does Hirschler help you strike the right balance between work and family?